 Frequently Asked Questions

 We are not affiliated with any Jewish denomination and instead seek to be a resource for women across the Jewish spectrum.
 The membership of our Board, volunteers, and donors reflect a diverse group of Jews, (from unaffiliated to Orthodox), who all care about helping pregnant women in crisis.
 We do not provide religious/halakhic guidance but do support clients to speak with rabbis they are comfortable with if they seek this.
 We are not affiliated with any other agency.
-We collaborate with a range social service agencies and Jewish community organization including domestic abuse organizations and employment assistance organizations.
-If you have further questions about how we operate, please contact us now.
+We collaborate with a range of social service agencies and Jewish community organizations including domestic abuse organizations and employment assistance organizations.
+If you have further questions about how we operate, please Contact us now.

 We always are happy to hear from you!